Taxation - Taxpayer Protection Pledge

 Taxation - Vehicle Excise and Registration

 As your Governor, I will work with members of the General Assembly to reform vehicle registration to be required only when transfer of ownership occurs.
 You will register the vehicle one time, when you purchase the vehicle or otherwise transfer title.
+We will work to eliminate the annual excise tax on vehicles and the requirement to get a new license plate or sticker every years.
+The savings in BMV overhead alone will be significant.

 This will eliminate the annual ritual of renewing your vehicle registration and paying the registration fees and excise taxes.